KomodoPlatform/NotaryNodes/notarynodes/webworker01/README.md

 [komodometrics](https://komodometrics.com/) - Took over hosting and domain name for komodometrics.com in early summer 2018 - converted notary-node-alarm bot to use komodostats.com database

-[knomp](https://github.com/webworker01/knomp) - first z-transaction only fork of z-nomp to facilitate the fully private PirateChain.
-The software is used by many mining pools for PirateChain.
-Runs and maintains
+[knomp](https://github.com/webworker01/knomp) - Developed the first z-transaction only fork of z-nomp to facilitate the fully private PirateChain.
+The software is used by many mining pools for PirateChain and other Komodo based mining pools.

 [piratepool.io](https://piratepool.io) the first and largest pool for ARRR running on the knomp software